Switch from Rocket Money to Spendify

 Feature comparison accurate as of March 2026.
 Features and pricing may have changed since this page was last reviewed.

-Everything Rocket Money offers — plus the debt planning tools it doesn't
+Everything Rocket Money offers, plus the debt planning tools it does not.

 Spendify